kottans/js-slides/npm/index.md

 --

 # npm link
-Creates symbolic link to package, when ran in package folder.
+Creates a symbolic link to the package, when run in package directory.
-Can be 'attached'/consumed via `npm link <pkg>` in project folder.
+Can be 'attached'/consumed via `npm link <pkg>` in project directory.
 Similar to setting `path` in Gemfile.

 --